j-greig/greig/_posts/2014-09-14-hate-being-a-graphic-designer.md

 ---
 title: Hate being a graphic designer?
 Don’t.
 Your job is an escape route, not a trap.
 date: 2014-09-14T12:00:37+00:00

-excerpt: '<p>Your work is never a trap, unless you see it as one.</p>'layout: post
+layout: post
 permalink: /hate-being-a-graphic-designer/
 categories:
-  - Freelancing
-  - Popular
-  - Undesign
+  - freelancing
-tags:
   - popular
+  - careers
 ---
 Maybe you’ve been doing your design job so long that you can’t remember why you got into the profession in the first place.